More on the long time stability of Feynman-Kac semigroups: Discussion

 The ideas developped in this work concerning the ergodicity of Feynman--Kac semigroups solve several problems for which, to the best of our knowledge, no solution was available.
 They are closely related to previous works and we want to highlight two important connections.

 First, as we mentionned in the introduction, our framework can be considered as an extension of ergodic theory for Markov chains~\cite{meyn2012markov}, when the evolution operator of the dynamics does not conserve probability.
 For this reason, we tried to formulate our assumptions in the flavour of~\cite{hairer2011yet}.
 However, the spectral theory on which we crucially rely in our study requires stronger conditions.
 This leaves open a few questions, as the converge of Feynman--Kac dynamics based on Metropolis type kernels, which lack regularity, or the case of non-Polish spaces, which may arise for stochastic partial differential equations.
-Finally, another interesting feature of our framework is that we can prove ergodicity for Feynman--Kac dynamics for which the underlying Markov chain is not ergodic -- a case we called Diffusion Monte Carlo (DMC) in analogy with quantum physics models (see Proposition~\ref{prop:DMC}).
+Another interesting feature of our framework is that we can prove ergodicity for Feynman--Kac dynamics for which the underlying Markov chain is not ergodic -- a case we called Diffusion Monte Carlo (DMC) in analogy with quantum physics models (see Proposition~\ref{prop:DMC}).
+Finally, we mention that it would be interesting to extend our spectral approach to situations where the expected rate of convergence is sub-geometric, see for instance~\cite{douc2004sub,douc2009sub} in the context of Markov chains.

 The other clear connection concerns Large Deviations theory.
 Indeed, one motivation for studying Feynman--Kac dynamics is to prove large deviations principles for additive functionals of Markov chains~\cite{donsker1975variational,dembo2010large,wu2001large,kontoyiannis2005large}, which can be achieved by proving the existence of formulas such as~\eqref{eq:SCGF}.
 It is then no surprise that the spectral theory we develop, although based on~\cite{bellet2006ergodic}, is reminiscent of~\cite{kontoyiannis2005large}, and requires stronger assumptions than the ones needed for proving ergodicity in~\cite{hairer2011yet}.
-However, the tools we use seem new in this context, and more adapted to the situation at hand, for instance the Krein-Rutman theorem based on the minorization condition.
-In particular,~\cite{kontoyiannis2005large} (like~\cite{feng2006large}) makes use of nonlinear generators related to an optimal control problem.
-This actually does not seem necessary to obtain the desired spectral properties.
-It seems interesting to investigate the links of our work with~\cite{kontoyiannis2005large} in order to prove large deviations principles in the so called <<$\tau^{W_0}$-topology >>, which seems the most adapted to this situation.
+However, the tools we use seem new in this context, and more adapted to the situation at hand, for instance the Krein--Rutman theorem based on the minorization condition.
+In particular,~\cite{kontoyiannis2005large} (like~\cite{feng2006large}) makes use of nonlinear generators related to an optimal control problem, and we show in~\cite{ferre2019fine} that our linear spectral strategy can indeed be used for obtaining large deviations results in weighted topologies, for possibly degenerate diffusions.